News and Statistics

 The Origins of Caviar

-The History of caviar traces back millennia, with ancient Persian and Roman texts containing early references.
+Let’s begin with a little bit of history, shall we?
+The history of caviar dates back millennia, with ancient Persian and Roman texts containing early references.
 Initially, caviar was a delicacy exclusively enjoyed by monarchs and the affluent.
 As the desire for caviar increased, so did the excessive fishing of sturgeon populations, resulting in significant declines in their numbers.
 Presently, numerous sturgeon species face the threat of extinction, emphasising the necessity of sustainable caviar production to safeguard these age-old fish.

 Factors Influencing Caviar’s Price

-The sturgeon species from which the caviar originates significantly affects its price.
+1. Sturgeon Species: The sturgeon species from which the caviar originates significantly affects its price.
 Beluga caviar, for example, stands as the most costly variant mainly due to the scarcity of the Beluga sturgeon.
 This species may require up to 20 years to mature, severely restricting the supply.
+But the final product after years of waiting is just fabulous!

-Comparable to fine wine, caviar has the potential to enhance with age.
-This maturation process demands meticulous supervision and can span several months, rendering it a time-intensive endeavour.
+3. Maturation Process: Just like a fine wine, caviar has the potential to improve with age.
+This maturation process demands meticulous supervision and can span several months or years, rendering it a time-intensive process.

-The appetite for opulent goods is on the ascent, with caviar being no anomaly.
-With a mounting interest in exclusive dining encounters, prices soar accordingly.
+4. Market Trends: The appetite for opulent goods is on the ascent, and caviar is no exception.
+With a mounting interest in fine dining encounters, prices increase accordingly.

 The most expensive Caviar Varieties